About investing in a project

 What is the remuneration policy of Lendahand?

-Lendahand has a payment policy based on the Law remuneration policies of financial undertakings.
-The policy applies to all employees of Lendahand and aims to ensure that rewards do not result in undesirable risks or behaviour with regards to the specific services for affiliates and or regarding the soundness of Lendahand.
+Lendahand has a payment policy based on the Dutch Law remuneration policies of financial undertakings.
+The policy applies to all employees of Lendahand and is aimed at ensuring that employees rewards do not pose any undesirable risks and/or behaviour to the sustainability of Lendahand.

-Decision on remuneration policy The remuneration policy is drawn up by the management.
+The remuneration policy is drawn up by the management.
 Because Lendahand is a relatively small enterprise a remuneration committee will not be set up.
-Also, a Supervisory Board has yet to come (EoY 2018).
-For that reason, the remuneration policy is aligned with the Compliance Officer.
+However, the remuneration policy is aligned with the Supervisory Board annually.

-Lendahand was founded in 2012.
-Creating new jobs for companies in emerging countries and enabling people to improve their access to basic needs is our mission.
-This way we want to alleviate poverty.
+Lendahand creates new jobs in emerging markets and enables people to improve their access to basic needs.
+This way, we contribute to the UN’s following Sustainable Development Goals:

 1 no poverty